kzu/kzu.github.io/_posts/2017-12-26-project-dependencies-as-project-references.md

 in the IDE.

 > NOTE: this project reference is only added automatically when building from MSBuild.
-> Visual Studio already determines the build order itself so it won't for IDE builds by default.
+> Visual Studio already determines the build order itself so it won't be added
+> for IDE builds by default.

 When you think about it, it sort of makes sense: how would MSBuild know to build the given projects in the right order?
-It's only mechanism to affect the build order is indeed project references.
+Its only mechanism to affect the build order is indeed project references.
 But this might have unintended consequences in certain cases (i.e. bringing in dependencies that you didn't intend, for example).